 In vivo analysis are performed by injecting mice in the hind limbs with mouse NS adapted neurovirulent strains of rabies virus or West Nile virus.

 Highly pathogenic strains of rabies virus are neuroprotective.
 Neurons infected with the highly pathogenic strains of rabies virus do not encounter death.
 This paradox is observed in vivo and in vitro and in different types of cells (Baloul and Lafon, 2003, Lay et al 2003, Préhaud et al, 2003, Thoulouze M-I et al, 1997, 2003).
-Bcl-2 over-expression may contribute to rabies virus mediated cell survival both in vitro and in vivo (Thoulouze et al, 2003 and Baloul and Lafon, submitted) PHOTO 3.
-A more extensive search of early survival genes was performed by transcriptome analysis using Affymetrix U133A and U133B microarrays.
+An extensive search of early survival genes was performed by transcriptome analysis using Affymetrix U133A and U133B microarrays.
 Messenger RNAs were prepared from synchronized cultures of human post mitotic neurons NT2-N infected with neuroprotective and non-neuroprotective rabies virus mutants.
 Comparative analysis identifies a few genes which are differentially transcribed by neuroprotective rabies virus.
 Over expression of these genes was confirmed by RT-PCR.
-Involvement of two of these genes in neuron survival is currently under investigation (Christophe Préhaud, Françoise Mégret in collaboration with the Alsace-Lorraine Genopole, Louis Pasteur University in Strasbourg, and Lars Rogge from the Pasteur Institute).
+Involvement of two of these genes in neuron survival is currently under investigation (Christophe Préhaud, Françoise Mégret, Nadia Wauquier in collaboration with the Alsace-Lorraine Genopole, Louis Pasteur University in Strasbourg, and Lars Rogge from the Pasteur Institute).

-The molecular basis of neuronal survival following infection are also analysed by comparing the activation pathways triggered in human neuroblastoma cell lines (SK-N-SH/RA) after infection with a neuroprotective and a non neuroprotective rabies virus strain.
-Several pathways, including phosphatidylinositol-3-OH-kinase (PI3K)-AKT or ERK (extra cellular signal-regulated kinase) are involved in neuronal survival (Brunet A et al, 2001, Hetman et Gozdz, 2004).
-We are currently testing the hypothesis that strains of neuroprotective virus may activate one of these pathways or inhibit some pathways known to be implicated in apoptosis such as SAPK (stress-activated protein kinases: p38 MAPK and JNK).
-(Michèle Roa and Monique Lafon).
+The molecular basis of neuronal survival following infection are also analysed by comparing the activation pathways triggered in human neuroblastoma cell lines (SK-N-SH/RA) after infection with a neuroprotective and a non neuroprotective rabies virus strain (Raphaëlle Parker, Mireille Lafage and Monique Lafon).

-In addition to the up regulation of Fas-L, we observed that rabies virus also up regulated HLA-G, and one member of the B and T lymphocytes attenuators (BTLA).
+In addition to the up regulation of Fas-L (Baloul et al, 2004, Lafon 2005), we observed that rabies virus also up regulated the expression of HLA-G, and of one member of the B and T lymphocytes attenuators (BTLA).

 BTLA act as strong inhibitors of T and B cell activation and can be regarded as contributors of the immune tolerance, tumour immune evasion and regulation of the inflammatory responses (Greenwald R et al 2005).
 We observed that rabies virus infection up regulates the expression of BTLA in vitro and in vivo.
 BTLA mRNAs were increased in NT2-N and NT2-N/A cultures by rabies virus infection.
 Infected neurons of mouse CNS express BTLA in the early stages of the CNS invasion.
-The role of BTLA in rabies immunoevasion is currently under investigation.
-(Monique Lafon, Mireille Lafage, Myriam Lucia Velandia,, Françoise Mégret, Christophe Préhaud, in collaboration with Pr Heinz Wiendl, Würzburg University, Germany)
+(Lafon et al, submitted) (Monique Lafon, Mireille Lafage, Myriam Lucia Velandia,, Françoise Mégret, Christophe Préhaud, in collaboration with Pr Heinz Wiendl, Würzburg University, Germany)

 (Thérèse Couderc, Anne-Claire Brehin, Monique Lafon in collaboration with Philippe Despres from Pasteur Institute)

-Keywords: neurons, NT-2N, rabies virus, HSV-1, West Nile virus, HLA-G, BTLA, Fas-L, micro-arrays, Neurology, Virology, Immunology
+Keywords: neurons, NT-2N, rabies virus, HSV-1, West Nile virus, HLA-G, BTLA, micro-arrays, Neurology, Virology, Immunology